korthout/Cantis/README.md

 ## Why
 Cantis was created to **overcome miscommunication** about the meaning of domain-specific terms between co-workers (e.g. developers, managers, sales, customer heroes and so on).

-I also think it may give developers an extra nudge to **document classes** with care.
+It also may give developers an extra nudge to **document classes** with care.

-Lastly, I tried to apply the Elegant Object Principles, to **learn more** about true Object-Oriented Programming and how Functional Programming can complement OOP and I hope we can have meaningful discussions about its applications.
+Lastly, Elegant Object Principles were applied, to **learn more** about true Object-Oriented Programming and how Functional Programming can complement OOP.
+Hopefully this can lead to meaningful discussions about its applications.

 ## Example
 Consider a class: